SMB & Use Cases

 • Establish analytics dashboards for usage and effectiveness

-Success Criteria: 80% of business systems integrated, sub-2-minute average context retrieval time, 70% user adoption rate among target teams.
+Success Criteria: 80% of business systems integrated with active data synchronization, sub-2-minute average context retrieval time for complex queries, 70% user adoption rate among target teams, and measurable productivity improvements of 15-25% in pilot departments.

 Phase 3: Intelligence (Months 9-12)